cheese-hub/python-example-app/README.md

 Hello World!
 ```

-You can also install Jupyter locally and you can use that to make your edits using that
+You can also [install Jupyter locally](https://docs.jupyter.org/en/latest/install.html) and use that to run a notebook server locally

-# Testing + Instructions
+# Testing + Lesson Plan
-Once the container is running, you can navigate to http://localhost:8888 in your browser to see the running application.
+Once the application is running, you can navigate to http://localhost:8888 in your browser to see the running application.

 ## With Jupyter Notebook
 You can use Jupyter to test your code and keep notes.